tud-acs/lab1-ci/README.md

 You can test your code on:
 1. [GitHub Runner](https://github.com/organizations/tud-acs/settings/actions/runners) by commiting your code to the `development` branch.
-2. [Google Colab](https://colab.research.google.com/) provides free GPU resources (with daliy usage limit) and you can upload the this [Jupyter Notebook](https://github.com/tud-acs/lab1-ci/blob/development/Lab1.ipynb) to Colab and your source code to Google Drive to compile and run it.
+2. [Google Colab](https://colab.research.google.com/) provides free GPU resources (with daliy usage limit) and you can upload the this [Jupyter Notebook](https://github.com/tud-acs/lab1-ci/blob/development/Lab1.ipynb) to Colab and your source code to Google Drive to build & run.
 Please be aware that you must enable GPU to use OpenCL.
 <img src="https://raw.githubusercontent.com/tud-acs/lab1-ci/development/tutorial/imgs/colab.jpg" height="600">